splunk-platform-apps/.github/documentation/DEV_GUIDELINES.md

 ## Requirements

 Your repository comes pre-configured with all necessary files and templates.

-As a developer, your primary task is populating these templates with your app's content while maintaining the defined structure.
+:point_right: **As a developer, your primary task is populating these templates with your app's content while maintaining the defined structure.**

 ### Responsabilities
-As a developer, you are asked to:
+:white_check_mark: Please DO:

 1. Update `<path-to-your-app-src>/docs/readme.md` with your app's specific content following the provided template
 2. Maintain accurate and complete documentation